ordina-jworks/ordina-jworks.github.io/_posts/2017-01-21-Node-with-TypeScript.md

         public onMessageFromMasterReceived = (msg: IPCMessage): void => {
             if(msg.type == IPCMessage.TYPE_REQUEST) {
                 let m: IPCRequest = <IPCRequest>msg;

                 console.log('[id:' + cluster.worker.id  + '] Received request from master: routing to: ' + MessageTarget[m.target] + '.' + m.targetFunction);
                 this.emitter.emit(MessageTarget[m.target] + '', m);

             } else if(msg.type == IPCMessage.TYPE_REPLY) {
                 let m: IPCReply = <IPCReply>msg;
                 console.log('Slave received reply!');

                 MessageManager.getInstance().executeCallbackForId(m.originalMessage.callbackId);
             }
         };
     }

     {% endhighlight %}

-Every worker has an instance of the MessageHandler, it in its turn has an event emitter on which events from the messages are broadcast.
+Every worker has an instance of the `MessageHandler`, it in its turn has an event emitter on which events from the messages are broadcast.
 The actual worker implementations register themselves on the emitter to receive said events.
 In a future version the message handling should be split up, because now a single file (with an instance on each Node instance) handles both master and slave messages.